anujdutt9/Speech-Translator-Chat-App/README.md

 **3.** [Google Cloud Translate](https://cloud.google.com/translate/docs/reference/rest/) API

-# Usage
+# App Usage/ Installation

 **1.** From a terminal, run: ./INSTALL-COCOAPODS

+**2.** Get your Google Cloud Speech to Text API Key and put it [here](https://github.com/anujdutt9/Speech-Translator-Chat-App/blob/17a13e6499082e204d0dd8bc2e5261029563110a/SpeechTranslator/SpeechRecognitionService.swift#L19)

+**3.** Get your Google Cloud Translation API Key and put it [here](https://github.com/anujdutt9/Speech-Translator-Chat-App/blob/17a13e6499082e204d0dd8bc2e5261029563110a/SpeechTranslator/GoogleTranslate.swift#L32)

-**2.** Run and Install the app on an iPhone.
+**4.** Run and Install the app on an iPhone.

-**3.** Either Host a Translation session or Join an existing session (at a time, 7 people can join a chat session).
+**5.** Either Host a Translation session or Join an existing session (at a time, 7 people can join a chat session).

-**4.** Every user can select their preferred language in which they speak in the app.
+**6.** Every user can select their preferred language in which they speak in the app.

-**5.** Click on Start Streaming button and speak in your preferred language.
+**7.** Click on Start Streaming button and speak in your preferred language.

-**6.** The app takes in the speech and converts into the preferred language.
+**8.** The app takes in the speech and converts into the preferred language.

-**7.** All other users in the session recieve this message and see it in their preferred language using translation service.
+**9.** All other users in the session recieve this message and see it in their preferred language using translation service.

-**8.** This communication is a two way communocation.
+**10.** This communication is a two way communocation.
 Hence, anyone in the session can send and recieve the text.

 # References